MagnumTrader/repforge/README.md

 <!--
-NOTE: What should be the next step, we have a few things we can do
+NOTE: What should be the next step,
+---
+i can have a type switch in the handler, no the handler is already type safe, So it has to be in the rendering thing.
+To make a genneric creation of a form. it can take FormRenderer? then i implement this wrapper, and pass it What you get back from a renderer is formfields (templ.component) Then its type safe all the way

--> General form handling and presentation pages for reusability -> Way of updating the lists when you save the form right now we only -> Could be just a htmx reload, but could also be an id on the tr -->
+-> General form handling and presentation pages for reusability -->
 # Todos
+- [ ] generic forms and details pages
+- [ ] Add workoutExercise for the workouts, a workoutexercise contains sets and a Exercise
+- [ ] add Sets (number of reps + weights of exercises) then have a workout that we relate that rep and weight/time to
+- [ ] Create a cli that uses the same service for testing
 - [ ] Add db repo for exercises
-- [ ] Add workoutExercises which is a subcomponent of every workout
 - [ ] Add tests for service..
 - [ ] Add ctx in db calls and service?
-- [ ] add Sets (number of reps + weights of exercises) then have a workout that we relate that rep and weight/time to
 - [ ] Move to generic repo for entities
+- [x] Updating lists
 - [x] Exercise form
 - [x] Edit exercise
 - [x] New Exercise